 The media industry values professionals with strong business knowledge and skills.
 This program, therefore, stresses courses in management, marketing and business administration.
 The heavy emphasis on business administration has enabled our graduates to find employment in the general business sector as well as media-related businesses.
 Our graduates have this unique business background that other competing colleges do not offer their students.

 Internships are crucial to studying and experiencing the media industry, and our close proximity to New York City, the media capital of the world, strengthens the degree and further prepares students for a highly diverse and competitive, rapidly changing media environment.
 Juniors and Seniors can take internships for credit.
+Our students have also earned academic credit travelling to India, Paris and Russia to study the communication industries in those countries.

-Communication Arts Program (Queens Campus)
+Communication Arts (Queens campus)

 Dr. Deborah Greh, Director